ethankennerly/as2cs/README.md

  * Declare multiple variables in a statement.
  * Variable return type declaration in ActionScript '\*'
  * ActionScript only allows literal keyword, string, number default in signature.
+ * Profile function hotspots in unit tests.
  * Reformat and reorder may insert some optional grammar, such as class base.
- * Reorder with nested.
+ * Reorder with nested grammar.
 Otherwise the expanded form is needed, since the raw grammar text is parsed.
   This creates redundancy.
 Example:
     contains_expression := expression, ts, IS_CONTAINED_IN, ts, container_expression
     contains_not_expression := LNOT, ts?, LPAREN, ts?, expression, ts, IS_CONTAINED_IN, ts, container_expression, ts?, RPAREN